agatadagnan/MyFridge/README.md

 We are planning to save The World :)))) and we also keep the working version on branch 'master'

-Not crushing right now, just added a class for the database, trying to figure it out :)))
+Not crashing right now, just added a class for the database, trying to figure it out :)))